Event Overview

 Organised by International Arbitration and Litigation Commissions

-The rise of artificial intelligence is not only transforming how legal work is done.
-It’s also reshaping what counts as evidence.
-From generative AI outputs (contracts, emails, memos) to deepfakes, predictive analytics, surveillance data, and manipulated metadata, the line between truth and simulation is becoming dangerously thin.
+Artificial intelligence is reshaping not only legal work but also the nature of evidence.
+From AI-generated documents to deepfakes, predictive analytics, and manipulated metadata, the line between truth and simulation is blurring.

 15:30 - 16:30